 UK citizens can travel to any country in the Schengen area, including Denmark, for up to 90 days in any 180-day period without a visa.
 That also applies if you are visiting Denmark to attend business meetings, cultural or sporting events, or for short term studies or training.
 The whole visit has to be within the 90-day limit and visits to other Schengen countries within the previous 180 days count towards your 90 days.

 At the Danish border control, UK citizens may need to use separate lanes from EU, EEA and Swiss citizens when queuing.
 Your passport may be stamped on entry and exit.
-You must have at least 6 months left on an adult or child passport to travel to most countries in Europe.

 If you come to Denmark for work or a longer stay and are a UK citizen, from 1 January 2021 you will have to apply for permission.
 If you are in Denmark with a visa or permit, the trip does not count towards your 90-day limit.

 The Schengen Agreement

 Denmark is part of the European Union's Schengen Agreement, which means that you do not need to show your national ID card or passport when you are travelling to or from Denmark from another Schengen EU country.
 You are still recommended to bring your passport or ID card with you in case you need to prove your identity.
 Some airline operators still require you to present a passport even for travels within the Schengen area.